Beef short rib sauce

 The only reasonable way to cook a good meat sauce for pasta is for an unreasonably long time, and this ragù is as slow as they come.
 Although it takes time, it doesn't demand much effort or attention, so it's much more of a set-and-forget affair.
 But you won't forget it: the smell as it cooks is so cozily enticing that you will be constantly reminded that something good is on its way.
 Your return for the investment of so much time is flavour, potent, deep, dark and distinctly beefy.

 Beef short ribs come in different sizes (short and shorter) depending on your butcher's style, so I've specified a total weight for them.
-While I've suggested that this makes enough to serve four people, they would need to be a hungry foursome, and this quantity will feed six quite comfortably.
-In practice, I freeze half of this amount soon after it's made – it freezes superbly – and revisit it, for two, when time is short.
+I've suggested that this makes enough to serve six people, and generously, at that.
+In practice, I freeze two-thirds of this amount soon after it's made in two containers – it freezes superbly – and revisit it, for two, when time is short.

 Gnocchi are my go-to with this sauce for the balance their fluffy, bland simplicity brings.
 A sturdy long pasta, like pappardelle, is also a perfect fit.
-For sheer unadulterated comfort food heaven, spoon it over over a bowl of buttery soft polenta.
+For sheer unadulterated comfort food heaven, layer it into a lasagne or spoon it over over a bowl of buttery soft polenta.